Acetobacter aceti: Genetics

-Acetobacter aceti belongs to the family Acetobacteraceae which comprises two genera termed Acetobacter and Gluconobacter.Acetobacter oxidizes ethanol to acetic acid while Gluconobacter uses solely glucose for its metabolic processes.
+Acetobacter aceti belongs to the family Acetobacteraceae which comprises two genera termed Acetobacter and Gluconobacter.
+Acetobacter oxidizes ethanol to acetic acid while Gluconobacter uses solely glucose for its metabolic processes.
 Many sequenced strains of A. aceti, including NBRC 14818 and JCM20276, have been shown to contain a genome consisting of one chromosome and four plasmids.
 The A. aceti strain NBRC 14818 contains 3,596,270 base pairs in its chromosome.

 Metabolism

 A. aceti is a unique microorganism because of its ability to survive in high concentrations of acetic acid.
 This microbe utilizes a two-step oxidation of ethanol to acetate.
 Ethanol is oxidized by membrane-bound proteins called pyrroloquinoline quinone-dependent alcohol dehydrogenase (PQQ- dependent ADH) to produce acetyl aldehyde.
 PQQ-dependent ADH proteins reside within the periplasm.
 Acetyl aldehyde is then oxidized by the enzyme aldehyde dehydrogenase to produce acetate resulting in the incomplete oxidation of ethanol.
 Subsequently, acetate can be used in the TCA cycle (tricarboxylic acid cycle) after ethanol is depleted.
 Acetate is then converted into acetyl-CoA by either the enzyme acetyl-CoA synthetase or mediated by phosphotransacetylase and acetate kinase.
-Alternativley, an efflux pump can also drive acetate out of the microbe.
+Alternatively, an efflux pump can also drive acetate out of the microbe.
 A. aceti strains can tolerate extracellular acetic acid concentrations of 5 to 20 percent.